 There could be a long line during peak season and visitors will need to obtain a time ticket upon arrival in order to enter the “Hydrangea Path”.
 Sometimes it could be about an hour wait to be there at the latest at around 4 pm so you won’t miss the chance!

 Magokoroマゴコロ / Hase Station 長谷駅

-Lastly, before taking off and return to Tokyo.
+Lastly, before taking off and returning to Tokyo.
 You are welcome to enjoy a cup of coffee at the Magokoro cafe.
 The cafe is located at the seaside and I enjoyed an unobstructed view of the ocean through the giant window.
 The owner designed the cafe using organic linen as the main theme.
-You will find a lot of elements evolve around linen, from walls, chairs, and table setting; their menu uses vegetable and seafood ingredients from local farms.
+You will find a lot of elements evolve around linen, from walls, chairs, and table settings; their menu uses vegetable and seafood ingredients from local farms.

-For a list of best places to view hydrangea in the Greater Tokyo area (including Kamakura), other places are listed in the following, and check out the map to see which spot is closer to you.
+For a list of best places to view hydrangea in the Greater Tokyo area (including Kamakura), other places are listed in the following and check out the map to see which spot is closer to you.

 - Asukayama Park

 - Fuchushi Kyodonomori Museum